shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 For convenience, all configuration parameters are stored in a JSON-formatted file located at `/etc/gluu/conf/casa.json` of the Gluu Server chroot container.
 This file contains all aspects that allow to customize/parameterize the application behaviour, in other words, it stores all the settings accessible through the application's [admin dashboard](../administration/admin-console.md).

-Manipulating a plain-text file is a highly accessible alternative when, by means of some misconfiguration, administrators cannot login to access the dashboard.
+Manipulating a plain-text file is a highly accessible alternative when, by means of some misconfiguration, administrators cannot log in to access the dashboard.
 A more common use case is that of cloning an environment with subtle differences in configuration.

-To force the application pick changes manually applied to this file, a [restart](../administration/faq.md#how-do-i-restart-the-application) is required.
+To force the application to pick up changes manually applied to this file, a [restart](../administration/faq.md#how-do-i-restart-the-application) is required.

 ### Plugins directory